 Matters to be Considered in Real Estate Purchases by Foreigners

-During the acquisition of real estate by foreigners, it is necessary to check that there are no restrictions on the real estate such as mortgages, foreclosures or an obstacle to sale.
+When purchasing real estate in Turkey, it is important for foreigners to ensure that there are no restrictions on the property such as mortgages, foreclosures or any other obstacles to sale.

-Further, foreigners must submit the project related to the unstructured immovable (land, field) they have purchased to the relevant Ministry for approval within two years.
-This project is approved by the relevant Ministry by determining the start and completion time and sent to the land registry office where the immovable is located to be recorded in the declarations section of the land registry.
-The relevant Ministry monitors whether the approved project is carried out within the prescribed period.
+In addition, if the foreigner has acquired undeveloped property such as land or fields, they must submit a project related to the property to the relevant Ministry for approval within two years.
+The Ministry will determine the start and completion time of the project, and once approved, it will be recorded in the declarations section of the land registry where the property is located.
+The Ministry will monitor whether the approved project is carried out within the prescribed period.

-Illegally acquired real estate by foreigners, real estate used contrary to the purpose of acquisition that is determined by the relevant Ministries and administrations, real estate for which is not applied to the relevant Ministry in due time or whose projects are not realized within the period, shall be liquidated and converted into value if they are not liquidated by the owner within a period not exceeding one year.
+If a foreigner acquires real estate illegally, uses it for purposes other than its intended use, fails to apply to the relevant Ministry in due time, or does not realize the approved project within the prescribed period, the property will be liquidated and converted into value if it is not liquidated by the owner within a period not exceeding one year.

 Foreign nationals who comply with the legal conditions listed above should make a preliminary application with the necessary documents to the land registry office where the real estate is located.
 The land registry office examines whether the real estate and the foreigner who wants to buy it meet the necessary conditions for sale.